bartytime4life/ArielSensorArray/src/gui/app/README.md

 * **Mermaid diagrams not rendering on GitHub**

   * Use fenced blocks with \`\`\`mermaid and no trailing semicolons.
-  * Avoid inner quotes and ensure supported syntax.
+  * Avoid unsupported syntax; declare nodes, then edges.
   * Escape pipes as `&#124;` if needed.

 * **Artifacts show as “Missing”**